 There’s a diverse culture

 When people think about Florida, they often either think of retirement communities or crazy spring break trips.
 However, these stereotypes aren’t all Florida has to offer.
-While there are plenty of retirement homes and there is a big party scene, the state is also a great location to raise families.
+While there are plenty of retirement homes and a big party scene, the state is also a great location to raise families.
 With a rich history, beaches galore, and plenty of entertainment options, Florida has plenty to offer growing families.
 School districts, nearby shopping and dining options, and outdoor amenities are all important factors that should be considered when looking for homes for sale in Florida.

 The outdoor environment is more than beaches